Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Results

 \looseness=-1 The improved performance provided by using multiple observations can be seen also when analyzing the maximum reward reached in the environments, as shown in Fig. \ref{fig:stax_ablation_rew}.
-In each of the reward areas of all environments, \gls{name}\_multi reaches the highest performances in the quickest fashion.
-In general the methods using only the last observation to extract a description of the behavior of a policy perform the worst.
-At the same time, the multi-objective policy selection method, used by both \gls{name}\_multi and \gls{name}\_single, has a weaker but non negligible effect on both exploration and the exploitation.
-It can be seen in fact that the version using both multiple observations and the multi-objective policy selection strategy performs consistently better than all the other variants.
+While the final reward reached for the different reward areas is similar for all the methods, \gls{name}\_multi tends to reach high rewards earlier in the runs compared to the ablated approaches.